Li-Hubing/CrackSegFormer/README.md

-# Deep learning based crack segmentation
+# Crack segmentation based on deep learning

 This repository is produced to share material relevant to the Journal paper **"Automatic crack detection on concrete and asphalt surfaces using semantic segmentation network with hierarchical Transformer"** published in **Engineering structures**.